 Special workshops or short courses in various content area of business will be offered during summers and other quarters as the need and opportunity arises.
 These workshops will stress specialized areas of various departments in business.
-Not more than three of these courses may be applied to any one degree.
+Not more than three workshops may be applied to any one degree.